Joan Child: Career

-A member of the Australian Labor Party, Child was elected to the House for the seat of Henty, in the eastern suburbs of Melbourne, in 1974, having narrowly failed to win the seat in 1972.
+A member of the Australian Labor Party, Child was elected to the House for the seat of Henty, in the south-eastern suburbs of Melbourne, in 1974, having narrowly failed to win the seat in 1972.
 She was the first female Labor member of the House, and only the fourth woman elected to the House in its history.
 After less than two years, she was defeated in the landslide Liberal victory in 1975.
 Her attempt to regain the seat in 1977 failed, but she won it back in 1980 and continued to hold it until her retirement in 1990.

 During the second term of Labor Prime Minister Bob Hawke, Child became Speaker on 11 February 1986 as the sole nominee of the ALP, and was elected by 78 votes to 64 over her opponent, Allan Rocher.
 She was re-elected Speaker after the 1987 election, winning against Don Dobie.
 She was liked and respected by MPs from both sides of the Chamber, but she found the notorious rowdyism of Australian parliamentary conduct difficult to deal with, and her health suffered under the strain.
-In August 1989 she resigned from the role.
+In August 1989, aged 68, she resigned from the role and announced she would not contest the 1990 election.

-Among the most notable events of her term in office was when the Provisional Parliament House was closed and the new Parliament House was opened in June 1988.
+Among the most notable events of her term in office was when the Provisional Parliament House was closed and the new Parliament House was opened on 9 May 1988, and first sat on 22 August.
 Some discussion took place as to whether the old Speaker's Chair, which had been a gift from the Parliament of the United Kingdom, should be installed in the new building; but Child, as Speaker, refused to move the chair.
 She left the House of Representatives at the 1990 election, when the seat of Henty was abolished.

 In the Queen's Birthday Honours of June 1990, Child was appointed an Officer of the Order of Australia.
+She was inducted onto the Victorian Honour Roll of Women in 2001.

 She enjoyed an active retirement, her activities including membership of the Patrons' Council of the Epilepsy Foundation of Victoria.
 In February 2013, aged 91, she died.
 A state funeral was held on 5 March.